chris-pearce/backpack.css/CONTRIBUTING.md

 ## Publishing

-If you have permission to publish a new version apply the following steps, always on the `master` branch:
+If you have permission to publish a new version apply the following steps:

-1. Commit all your changes.
+1. Make sure you are on the `master` branch with a clean git index.
 2. Add all new changes to [`CHANGELOG.md`](CHANGELOG.md) making sure to follow the existing format.
 3. Update the version number in [`index.css`](src/index.css).
 4. Run: `npm version <update-type> --force` where `<update-type>` is one of the semantic versioning release types: **patch**, **minor**, or **major** (see the README's [Versioning](README.md#versioning) section).